Click on a question to see the answer.

 1. Direct entry of total.
-You can total them outside the software and enter the total on the rental expenses line (line 4 in the image above).
+You can total them outside the software and enter the total on the rental expenses line in the Rental Property Information section.
 Or...

-If this option is available, and you have selected (checked) this option, then you will also have an option to say that the expenses you enter are allocable to the rental income property.
+If you have checked this option, then you will also have an option to say that the expenses you enter are allocable to the rental income property.
 The checkbox for this option is located directly above the section where you enter the rental expenses, as shown below.

 If you check this box to count these as Rental expenses, then 100% of the expenses you enter will count as being allocable to the rental income property.
 (The allocation between the parties will be as you specify on each line of the expense section.)

 In the case where the property is partly rental and partly personal use, the best thing to do about expenses is this:

 1. Do *not* check the box to allocate the line-by-line expenses to the rental property.